Grahovljani: Vujačići

 The Vujačići are the oldest brotherhood of the Grahovo tribe.
 Their etymology derives from a female ancestor named Vujača since her husband was killed in Kuci by the Ottomans therefore raising her kids alone and they adopted her name as a matronym.
 Their Progenitor was Dragoje he had three sons which split apart (Soroje, Boroje, Luka and Majo) and formed the brotherhoods (Vujačići, Bulajići and Vučetići).
 They descended from the Kuči and Riđani which wiped out the Mataruge tribe in the Medieval Period.

 Kovačevići

 The Kovačevići are the largest brotherhood in Grahovo.
 The Progenitor of the Kovačevići brotherhood is Jovan Kovačević, They came from Jajce, Bosnia in the 1500-1600s and settled in Zaslap, and the Grahovo field.
 In 1709, a group of the brotherhood moved to Nevesinje.

-Velja Gorana

-Kovačevići

-The modern family of Kovačevići actually embraces two nonrelated kins.
-According to our informants, one of them descends from a person called Danila Kovačević from the area of Grahovo, a settlement in the Nikšić municipality in the west of Montenegro, which belonged to the Ottoman Empire for several centuries and became Montenegrin after the 1858 battle of Grahovac.
-The ancestor of Kovačevići is said to have escaped from a blood feud to the area of Mrkovići.
-After having found himself in the Muslim community, he converted to Islam, and all his descendants since then have been Muslim.
-The Kovačević family had mixed with the Albanian Catholic Vučići.

 Dakovići

 The Dakovići were originally a part of the Vujačići Brotherhood, Prince Dako is the Progenitor and ancestor of Pero, Jakov and Anto Daković, However, in the 1700s the Grahovo Prince Dako Vujačić was killed due to his collaboration with the Ottomans.
 The Dakovići formed by taking the patronymic name of Dako Vujačić.